Secure CheckoutPersonal information is secured with SSL technology.

 No minimum order.

-Transporters and Plant Osmotic Stress: Sensing, Signaling and Trafficking focuses on the potential negative impact of abiotic stresses on plant health and crop yield.
-The book focuses on the current state of knowledge of the biochemical and molecular regulation of several classes of membrane transporters during different stresses, along with their probable mechanisms of operation in plant stress tolerance.
-The exhaustive discussion presented in this book highlights steps appropriate for mitigating multiple forms of stresses utilizing transporter proteins.
+Transporters and Plant Osmotic Stress focuses on the potential negative impact of abiotic stresses on plant health and crop yield.
+The book focuses on the current state of knowledge of the biochemical and molecular regulation of several classes of membrane transporters during different osmotic stresses and their probable mechanisms of operation in plant stress tolerance.
+The comprehensive discussion presented in this book highlights steps appropriate for mitigating multiple forms of abiotic stresses utilizing transporter proteins.

-- Focuses exclusively on the transporter proteins involved in multiple environmental stresses in plants
+- Focuses exclusively on transporter proteins involved in multiple environmental stresses in plants

-- Explains how to exploit transporters in crop improvement programs through transgenic technology against different stresses like salt, dehydration and temperature impacts
+- Explains exploiting transporters in crop improvement programs through transgenic technology against different stresses like salt, dehydration and temperature impacts

-- Serves as an important source of information in the field of abiotic stress
+- Serves as an important source of information in the field of osmotic stress

 Researchers, academicians and scientists to enhance their knowledge in the field of abiotic stress with respect to transporter proteins in plants